 What do law students do during law school to gain experience and explore practice areas?
 Law students explore practice areas and potential employers in a number of ways during law school:

-4) Clinical Work – Loyola has five clinics operating currently: the Community Law Clinic, the Federal Tax Clinic, the Child and Family Law Clinic, the Business Law Clinic, and the Health Justice Project.
-For more information about getting involved in the clinics, check out the links at http://www.luc.edu/law/experiential/clinics_index.html.
+- Clinical Work: Loyola has seven clinics operating currently: the Community Law Clinic, the Civitas ChildLaw Clinic, the Legislation & Policy Clinic, the Federal Tax Clinic, the Business Law Clinic, the Health Justice Project, and the Life After Innocence Project.

-6) Research – gain familiarity with a specific are of the law by working as a Research Assistant for a professor working on scholarship in the area.
-Approach professors directly to see if they are looking for Research Assistants, and be sure to check LawSchoolAnnouncements and Symplicity for RA positions posted by professors.
+- Research: Gain familiarity with a specific are of the law by working as a Research Assistant for a professor working on scholarship in the area.
+Approach professors directly to see if they are looking for Research Assistants, and be sure to check Law School Announcements and Symplicity for Research Assistant positions posted by professors.

-8) Classes – this may seem like the most obvious of all routes for learning more about specific practice areas, so why is it last on the list?
+- Classes – this may seem like the most obvious of all routes for learning more about specific practice areas, so why is it last on the list?
 Because you can’t even begin taking area specific classes until your second year, and the class that you are most interested in may not even be offered until your third year, which is far too late to begin exploring practice areas that you are interested in.
 Also, reading about an area of the law is a very different thing from gaining experience in that area of law, and you want to test out your interest in the real world as early as possible in your law school career.
-By all means, take classes in every area you think you might want to practice in, but you also need to get to work exploring practice areas by other means.
+Take classes in every area you think you might want to practice in, but you also need to get to work exploring practice areas by other means.